Christmas 2025: Mariah Prepared Us For This

 Bruce Mound.
 Snow.
 Boards.
 Skis.
 And my cousin Cortney (pro level snowboarder in my book).

-She invited me and Genesee for a quick adventure close to home, and somehow made a small hill feel legendary.
+She invited me and Genesee for a quick adventure close to home, and somehow made a lesser-known hill feel legendary.
 She ripped down those slopes while making it look unfairly easy.
 I learned things.
 Genesee got braver.
 Dad was a good chaperone.
 And we all agreed: having cool cousins is basically a life cheat code.

 Best kind of day.
 10/10 adventure.
 Would follow her down a hill again.